JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 ***

-It was a bit more crowded, but not that bad.
-Spotted Rob and he was drunk.
-Which was amazing because I really can’t recall ever seeing Rob be drunk or even drinking before this party.
+Upstairs, it was a bit more crowded, but not that bad.
+I spotted Rob and he was drunk which was amazing because I really can’t recall ever seeing Rob be drunk or even drinking before this party.

 “Jack!” he said.

 “Rob!”
 I responded as he placed a hand on my shoulder, leaned in and said, “I’m drunk.”

-“Okay,” I said as I stood there.
+“Okay,” I said as I stood there and nodded in agreement.

-The pregnant, awkward pause went on longer than expected so I said, “Hey!
+The pregnant, awkward pause went on a few beats longer than expected so I said, “Hey!
 Let’s go upstairs.”
-And with that we went ahead and headed upstairs.
+And with that we went ahead and headed up to the second floor.

 Make no mistake, this wasn’t a romantic invitation by a long shot.
-I just needed a change of pace and needed to see what was happening on the 2nd floor of this house.
+I just needed a change of pace and needed to see what was happening on the second floor of this house.

 ***